 Every action to dismiss a faculty member must follow these carefully detailed procedures, with the full cognizance of the affected person, the Provost, and the President of the Faculty.
-(If the faculty member is tenured or tenure-track and the President of the Faculty is not tenured, the ranking officer of the Academic Senate who is tenured shall act in place of the President.)
 The full set of faculty rights enumerated herein must be observed.